mobilebarn/UNIFIED_COMMERCE/UPDATED_PROGRESS_SUMMARY.md

 - [x] Start all 8 microservices successfully
 - [x] GraphQL Federation Gateway running with all 8 services on port 4000
 - [x] All 8 microservices responding to health checks
-- [ ] Admin panel successfully connected to backend services
+- [x] Admin panel successfully connected to backend services
-- [ ] Basic CRUD operations working for all entities
+- [x] Basic CRUD operations working for all entities
-- [ ] Cross-service GraphQL queries functional across all services
+- [x] Cross-service GraphQL queries functional across all services
+- [ ] Admin panel with full CRUD operations
+- [ ] Next.js storefront with complete functionality including authentication